Filter Options

 How do I get to the Masai Mara?

 “There are two ways to get to the Masai Mara.
 One of these is by road from Nairobi or elsewhere in Kenya or even Tanzania.
-The drive from Nairobi takes roughly five hours because road conditions in the area can be poor.
+The drive from Nairobi takes roughly four to five hours because road conditions in the area can be poor, although the situation has improved considerably in recent years.
 You can’t cross directly between the Serengeti (in Tanzania) and the Masai Mara, but there are border crossings to the west of the parks, which saves you traveling via Nairobi.
 Many travelers to the Masai Mara get there by plane, flying into one of the Mara’s numerous airstrips.
 This could be on a flight originating from Nairobi’s Wilson Airport, from an airstrip in one of the national parks or reserves of Kenya or northern Tanzania, or from Kilimanjaro International Airport (which lies between Arusha and Moshi in northern Tanzania).”

 8